coq/coq/CONTRIBUTING.md

 have a PR backported by selecting an appropriate milestone.
-Most of the time, the choice of milestone is between two options: the next major version that has yet to branch from `master`, or the next version (beta, final, or patch-level release) of the active release branch.
+Most of the time, the choice of milestone is between two options: the next major version that has yet to branch from `master`, or the next version (rc, final, or patch-level release) of the active release branch.
 In the end, it is the RM who decides whether to follow or not the recommendation of the PR assignee, and who backports PRs to the release branch.